sb-ph/portfolio-starter/README.md

 }
 ```

+This is the only piece of content that must be written in JSON, a text format that is used to structure data.
 JSON syntax is _very_ strict.
 All keys (i.e. `title`) and all strings (i.e. `My website`) are enclosed in double quotes, and all properties (i.e. `"title": "My website"`) are separated by commas except for the last property.
 All JSON objects are enclosed in curly brackets `{}`. **Incorrect syntax in this file will result in an error, meaning your changes will not be deployed.**

 These are the properties in more detail.